Think about the last time you ordered something expensive online.

 Onfleet's proof of delivery options guarantee electronic tracking, uphold legal requirements, ensure safety, but, most of all, allow for peace of mind for both the delivery person and the package recipient.

 If you're in the logistics industry or offer any type of delivery service, having the ability to provide e-POD is a must.
-Onfleet lets you offer e-POD and so much more.
+Onfleet lets you offer e-POD, optimize delivery routes, and improve the efficiency of your fleet.